SafeMonit/safemonit-public/guides/install-safemonit-smartthings-smartapp.md

 ## Add SafeMonit To Your Available SmartApps

-1. First, you will want to navigate your web browser to <https://graph.api.smartthings.com>.
+1. First, navigate your web browser to <https://graph.api.smartthings.com> and sign in with your SmartThings login and password.

 2. From there, click __My Locations__ in the top header, and then click the name of the Location you want to integrate with SafeMonit.